Vacation in the Netherlands: From 2026 it will be up to 12% more expensive!

 Urlaub in den Niederlanden wird 2026 um 12% teurer.
 Informieren Sie sich über die Gründe und Auswirkungen auf deutsche Touristen.

-Vacation in the Netherlands will be 12% more expensive in 2026.
-Find out more about the reasons and effects on German tourists.
-(Symbolbild/ER)
+Holidays in the Netherlands will be 12% more expensive in 2026.
+Find out about the reasons and effects on German tourists.

 Vacation in the Netherlands: From 2026 it will be up to 12% more expensive!

-Emmen, Niederlande - Vacation in the Netherlands could become significantly more expensive for German vacationers, especially for those from North Rhine-Westphalia.
-The Dutch government plans to increase VAT for rentals from currently 9 % to 21 %, which corresponds to an increase of 12 %.
-This measure aims at covering the 2025 tax plan, which has a financing requirement of around 2.3 billion euros.
-This reports The West .
+Vacations in the Netherlands could become significantly more expensive for German vacationers, especially those from North Rhine-Westphalia, from January 1, 2026.
+The Dutch government plans to increase the VAT rate for rentals from the current 9% to 21%, an increase of 12%.
+This measure aims to cover the 2025 tax plan, which has a financing requirement of around 2.3 billion euros.
+That reports The West.

-The increase not only affects hotel rooms, but also bed and breakfasts, furnished holiday apartments and rooms for short stays.
-The VAT in Germany is currently 7 %, which is under the planned new sentence in the Netherlands.
-Holiday property owners should prepare for the changes, since the increase in VAT could also have an impact on renting.
+The increase affects not only hotel rooms, but also bed and breakfasts, furnished holiday apartments and rooms for short stays.
+The current VAT rate in Germany is 7%, which is lower than the planned new rate in the Netherlands.
+Holiday property owners should prepare for the changes as the increase in VAT could also impact rentals.

-The industry is concerned about the possible consequences of the increase in VAT.
-Rien Mol, operator of the Het Rheins country, says that higher prices could deter holidaymakers.
-Jeroen van den Berg, park manager of Center Parcs Sandur in Emmen, describes the situation as uncomfortable for German guests who have to expect an increase in vacation costs.
+The industry is concerned about the possible consequences of the VAT increase.
+Rien Mol, operator of the Het Rheins estate, expresses concerns that higher prices could deter holidaymakers.
+Jeroen van den Berg, park manager at Center Parcs Sandur in Emmen, describes the situation as unpleasant for German guests who can expect an increase in holiday costs.

-Over 7 million Germans visited the Netherlands last year, with many of them own vacation properties that they either use or rent themselves.
-The planned increase in vacation costs could make the decision to travel to the Netherlands more difficult for some, unless you decide to use your own caravan or a tent.
+Over 7 million Germans visited the Netherlands last year, with many of them owning holiday properties that they either use themselves or rent out.
+The planned increase in holiday costs could make the decision to travel to the Netherlands more difficult for some, unless they decide to use their own caravan or tent.

-The stretching between the increase in VAT and the attraction of the Dutch holiday resorts is intensively discussed by the operators and the industry.
-You are in exchange with the Dutch government to find solutions that can maintain the tourist attractiveness of the region.
-In this way, tourism in the Netherlands will continue to play an important role in the future in order to meet the requirements of holidaymakers from neighboring countries.
+The tension between the increase in VAT and the attractiveness of Dutch holiday resorts is being intensively discussed by operators and the industry.
+We are in contact with the Dutch government to find solutions that can maintain the tourist attractiveness of the region.
+Tourism in the Netherlands will continue to have to play an important role in the future in order to meet the requirements of holidaymakers from neighboring countries.

-With the degradation of the travel restrictions, demand could continue to increase in the coming years.
-Nevertheless, it remains to be seen how the new cost structures will affect travel willing.
-The owners of holiday homes and those who want to get on the market should thoroughly find out about the possible financial effects of the upcoming VAT increase in order to be able to plan strategically. d-nl Business House emphasizes that the stay in the Netherlands is expected to be more expensive, unless you use your own accommodation.
+As travel restrictions ease, demand could continue to rise in the coming years.
+Nevertheless, it remains to be seen how the new cost structures will influence the willingness to travel.
+Holiday home owners and those wishing to enter the market should thoroughly understand the potential financial impact of the upcoming VAT increase in order to plan strategically.
+D-NL Business House highlights that staying in the Netherlands is likely to be more expensive unless you use your own accommodation.